 Wondering how you can ensure easy scheduling?
 We’ll discuss this in more detail in the next step.

-- Prompt and Efficient Support: Clients appreciate tutors who are ready to support them for anything at any (acceptable) time of the day, whether it’s concerning a lost payment receipt or session scheduling.
-The faster you can solve their problems, the more brownie points you earn, which can lead to more word-of-mouth publicity and referrals.
+- Prompt and Efficient Support: Clients appreciate tutors ready to support them for anything at any (acceptable) time of the day, whether it concerns a lost payment receipt or session scheduling.
+The faster you solve their problems, the more brownie points you earn, leading to more word-of-mouth publicity and referrals.

 Study Your Competitors to Define Your USP

-Your unique selling proposition or USP is a differentiating factor for your business that makes you stand out from the competition.
+Your unique selling proposition or USP differentiates your business, making you stand out from the competition.
 This can be anything ranging from business offerings to service pricing to teaching style, anything that tells your clients you do something different—better—from your competitors.

-To define your USP, figure out what your competitors are already offering and then understand your unique expertise.
+To define your USP, determine what your competitors are already offering and understand your unique expertise.
 A few examples of tutoring business USPs are “Making learning fun,“ “Personalized attention to cater to special learning needs,“ and “Fast-tracking results for higher achievers.“

 Once you know all these things, you can work on developing your sales pitch, finalize your pricing model, and determine your offerings in a way that appeals most to your customers.
 It’ll also enhance the value of your offer, ensuring you don’t undersell your tutoring services.